 Krupp Diamond is an asscher cut diamond.
 It evokes the name of a timeless icon of glamour – Elizabeth Taylor.
-Just the mention of her name conjures up images of her memorable roles, violet eyes, and beautiful jewelry.
+Just the mention of her name conjures up images of her memorable roles, violet eyes, and Elizabeth Taylor’s beautiful jewelry.
 We can rightfully say that Taylor had a life-long love affair with natural diamond jewelry.
 But one stone in particular stands out amongst all of the treasures she amassed: The Krupp Diamond.

 Krupp-Elizabeth-Taylor-Diamond